 Monk’s pepper for PMS and menstrual disorders

 To alleviate symptoms, the fruit of the monk’s pepper plant (Latin: Vitex agnus castus) is an effective herbal remedy.
-Studies have shown that the special extract Ze 440 (prefemin®) has a regulating effect on the female hormone balance.
 The effects of monk’s pepper include minimising the release of the hormone prolactin, which is responsible for breast tenderness and swelling before a woman has her period.
 It can help relieve physical and emotional PMS symptoms.
 This is why gynaecologists often prescribe preparations containing monk’s pepper.
 Monk’s pepper must be taken daily over an extended period in order to build up its concentration.
 Traditionally, monk’s pepper is also used to treat menstrual disorders (too frequent or too infrequent menstruation).

 Other drugs or medications